nathanawmk/blockchain-gateway/docs/odap/draft-hargreaves-odap-02.md

 - Application Profile: Vendor or Application specific profile

-- Payload: Payload for POST, responses, and native DLT txns
+- Payload: Payload for POST, responses, and native DLT txns.
+The payload is specific to the current ODAP phase.

-- Sequence Number: Sequence Number.
+- Payload Hash: hash of the current message payload.

+* Message_signature: Gateway EDCSA signature over the message

+Other relevant attributes need to be captured for logging purposes [ODAP-2PC].

 ### 5.3.
 Digital Asset Resource Descriptors